 I worked in the IT industry for a long time, eventually running the cloud computing division for a relatively large IT company.
 I can tell you with absolute certainty and from first hand experience that we’re sleepwalking in to a situation that will be massively detrimental to small businesses.
 If your business relies on software of ANY kind, which is essentially everyone, then this article is relevant to you.
 It’s your duty as a business owner to understand these issues and plan ahead accordingly.

 I’m not going to get in to the politics of Brexit – far too busy for that.
 Like it or not though this is history in the making and it’s very likely to have an impact on your small business.
 I thought it would be interesting to put together a consolidated timeline of events.
 An impartial version of the story of Brexit… so far.

 The 2019/20 tax year in the UK runs from 6th April 2019 to 5th April 2020.
 Tax returns for this tax year are generally due by 31st January 2021.
-Here are some of the most common at-a-glance figures you might find useful for the next tax year.
+Here are some of the most common at-a-glance figures you might find useful for this tax year.

 In my view accidental synchronisation of highly confidential information between internet-enabled devices is one of the biggest security loopholes of the decade.
 The fact that manufacturers can do this, seemingly without consent, is immensely worrying and something that as a business owner you need to take VERY seriously.
 You might be careful with your passwords and devices, but are your staff?